Looking for some unusual things to do in Brussels?

 5. The Belgian Center for Comic Strip Art

-Finally, a museum dedicated entirely to the preservation and appreciation of comic strip art since, at this museum, they actually treat comic strips like a genuine form of art.
+A museum dedicated entirely to the preservation and appreciation of comic strips since, at this museum, they actually treat comic strips like a genuine form of art.

 And it really is!

-From the first sketches to the last color application, the Comic Strip Museum takes you through the entire process of creating a comic; an experience that demonstrates just how difficult it really is to create great comic strip art.
+From the first sketches to the last color application, the Comic Strip Museum takes you through the entire, long and difficult process of creating a comic.

 And Then of Course:

 You get to see all these awesome comics that we all grew up with.
-You know, classics like The Adventures of Tin Tin and the Smurfs, making this museum one of the must do things in Brussels.
+You know, classics like The Adventures of Tin Tin and the Smurfs; pieces of nostalgia that make this museum one of the epic places to visit in Brussels.